Dark horses, sure bets: Who could rule China in the next five years (and beyond)

 Current Politburo member

-The Shanghai party chief and current Politburo member is the ultimate survivor in Chinese politics, having served under multiple bosses from rival factions, including Xi himself.
+The Shanghai party chief is the ultimate survivor in Chinese politics, having served under multiple bosses from rival factions, including Xi himself.

 Born and raised in China's largest city, Han, 63, was a longtime Shanghai mayor who has largely focused his career on growing the city's economy and restoring its former glory as a global financial center.